launchdarkly/cpp-sdks/libs/client-sdk/README.md

 the [Github releases](https://github.com/launchdarkly/cpp-sdks/releases?q=cpp-client&expanded=true) for use in your project.

-Refer to the [SDK documentation](https://docs.launchdarkly.com/sdk/client-side/c-c--) for complete instructions on installing and using the SDK.
+Refer to the [SDK documentation][reference-guide] for complete instructions on installing and using the SDK.

 ### Incorporating the SDK